-– This article is the first in a series by Lee de Lang, Managing Partner at Big Red Oak Inc., about his learning experiences in leadership.
+– This article is the first in a series by Lee de Lang, Founder of Big Red Oak, about his learning experiences in leadership.

 I’ve been thinking a lot about leadership lately.
 Now, I may be completely wrong, but I’m starting to sense that a lot of people are just figuring things out as they go along.